The USS Edison, DD-439, in 1943. passing under the Brooklyn Bridge up the East River in New York City.

 A Report of the Sinking of the USS Buck, DD420, on October 9, 1943 near Salerno, Italy

-(See Frank Campano's e-mail to the author dated 09/27/2000, comments by survivor Helmuth Timm, by Jack Dacey whose Uncle was lost, and by men who aided in the rescue of survivors, among other informed comments added at the end of this Appendix B. The author was also in direct contact with Bert Lance, whose brother is shown on the bridge of the Buck in a photo in the book, identified on pages 66 and 67, in the new 4th Edition[top left] of the book.
+The author was also in direct contact with Bert Lance, whose brother Bob is shown on the bridge of the Buck in a photo in the book, identified on pages 66 and 67, in the new 4th Edition [see cover, top left] of the book.
 Bob Lance was lost in the sinking and Bert made a memorial pilgrimage back to the sea coordinates where the Buck went down.)

 To: The Senior Surviving Officer of the U.S.S.
 Buck

 General Quarters sounded about 0030.
 I was in the wardroom at this time, having just come off watch.
-I immediately went to my G.Q. station which was in the 40m/m control aft on the port 40m/m director.
-I was wearing the 15 JY phones and listening to the range come in from the radar contact that we were heading for.
+I immediately went to my G.Q. station which was in the 40mm gun control aft on the port 40mm director.
+I was wearing the 15 JY phones (sound powered) and listening to the range come in from the radar contact that we were heading for.
 The ship was speeding up.
 It was policy to go to 25 knots when we investigated such contacts.
 I heard a range near 5000 yards and then felt the ship hesitate as though she had a collision, and at the same instant I saw an explosion on the starboard side near the break in the deck.
 This was about 0045.
 I could see this since my station gave me an unobstructed view of the bridge.
 I was knocked down and felt flying debris and water hit me.
 There must have been almost a foot of water going over the deck.
 When I got up, the phones were out and all the men had left their stations and were back on the after deckhouse.
 I immediately went back to them and called out the order to set all depth charges on safe.

 I went back to my station and looked forward to see if I could tell anything.
 I could see no bridge or stack so I thought the ship must have been cut in two and would surely sink.
 I know now that there was considerable smoke and steam from the forward fireroom and that it may have kept me from seeing the bridge, but I still believe the stack was gone.
 By that time Lt. (jg) Cummings had come on deck and was telling the torpedomen to set the depth charges on safe and for everyone to keep cool and not lose their heads.
 I grabbed a few men and we set about releasing the port life raft which was on the after deckhouse.
 We had it released and were holding it near the ship when Cummings came back and passed the word to abandon ship.

 We all jumped in the water and began swimming away from the ship.
 I must have been about 50-75 yards from the ship when she went down.
 Shortly after she went down I felt a terrific shock as a depth charge went off.
 I was numb from the chest down for about ten minutes.
 Practically all those who got off near me grouped around the life raft, those with belts getting on and those with belts or jackets clinging to sides or to floating spars.
 I had an inflated belt at first but it was ruined by the blast and would not hold air so I took a kapok jacket which floated nearby.
-We must have had 50 or more men around the life raft when we started but by morning we had only a little more than 30.
+We must have had 50 or more men around the life raft when we started, but by morning we had only a little more than 30.
 Others had dropped off, drifted away, or been so injured by the blast that they could not stand the night in the water.

 There were three other officers besides myself and we kept the men's spirits up as best we could by keeping the raft headed N.E. which was toward shore.
 We did not know exactly where we were but we knew our approximate vicinity.
 When morning came we thought the sun would warm us, but it rained hard and we received no warmth until later in the morning.
 When the sun finally did come out, the combination of sun, oil, and salt water practically blinded all of us.
 We thought surely we would be seen soon since we had many planes on previous days over that area but we saw nothing until late in the morning.